-Excused absences will be granted for the following situations as well as those emergencies that the principal may feel is beyond the student's control
+Excused absences will be granted for the following situations as well as those emergencies that the principal may feel is beyond the student's control.

 - 1. Student illness- with a note signed by the parent or legal guardian. - 2.
 Death in the family- with a note signed by the parent or legal guardian. - 3.
 Doctor's appointment only upon presentation of verification from the doctor. (an appointment card, bill or receipt) - 4.
-Court appearance Upon verification - 5.
+Court appearance Upon verification (anything with a court date on the document) - 5.
 Religious holiday (written proof of religion must be presented in the office) - 6.
+Mental Health Day is an excused absence, but the absent days will still count against a student's 10 day total (see Excessive Absences).
+On the third Mental Health Day, the student will meet with the Social Worker upon their return to school.
+Any further Mental Health Days, the parents/guardians and the student may be required to meet with the Social Worker, Counselor, and Administration. - 7.
 Prearranged any other type of absence, not covered by the above will require a pre-arrangement between parents, student, faculty, and administration.
 A prearranged form should be secured from the office, properly signed and returned to the office for the principal's approval and signature 48 hours in advance of the absence for approval.
 Students are expected to have all assignments completed upon returning to school unless other arrangements were made prior to the absence with the teachers.
 For an excused absence 75% of the student's teachers must approve, if less than 75% grant approval the principal will inform the student and parents that the absence will be unexcused.
 Students absent all day by pre-arrangement may participate in extracurricular events after school, with administrative approval.
-Freshmen and sophomores are allowed two (2) prearranged absence per school year not to exceed 3 days total.
+Freshmen and sophomores are allowed two (2) prearranged absences per school year.
 Juniors and seniors are allowed three (3) prearranged absences per school year.
-Any pre-arranged for a college visit must have the counselor's signature.
+Any pre-arranged for a college visit must have the counselor's signature and a signed document from the College/University upon returning to campus.
 Field trips and items 1-5 do not count towards the total allowable pre-arranged absences.
 It is recognized that all requests for prearranged absences are different.
-Therefore, the principal reserves the right to classify a prearranged absence as excused, as unexcused, and/or as a truancy, depending on the nature of the request, the academic record of the student, and the student's attendance record.
+Therefore, the principal reserves the right to classify a prearranged absence as excused, as unexcused, and/or as a truancy, depending on the nature of the request, the academic record of the student, and the student's attendance record. - 8.
+Parents may be asked to provide additional information of an absence to determine whether or not the absence meets the school guidelines of an excused absence.